lwoodson/obj_mud/README.md

 The user enters the ObjMud environment at a location, which is bound to a business object.
 The viewer is presented with a text rendering of the business object at their current location.
 The viewer uses a move command to navigate the graph of locations and paths.
+At each location, they have a re-rendering of the business object at their location.
 The viewer can terminate the session with a quit command.

 ## Demo Session ##
 `rake demo` will start a demo session of the interface from the command line